 Of course, there is a downside to not having a spares pool on hand, especially when a major component like an engine needs to be replaced.
 In these instances turn-around times can be lengthy, causing an aircraft to be out of service for a financially damaging amount of time.
 That’s why systems that manage materials and allow for companies to openly communicate with suppliers to locate parts, are priceless.

-For example, Rusada’s Envision software features a Materials and Purchasing module that allows a user to send quotes, process part sales and invoices, and track all aviation standard spares transactions.
+For example, Rusada’s ENVISION software features an Inventory Management module that allows a user to send quotes, process part sales and invoices, and track all aviation standard spares transactions.
 It also contains a full suite of stock management tools complete with information on shelf life, while offering other functions for stock ownership and contracted parts.

 The smooth running of an airline is dependent on having a streamlined maintenance process in place so being able to access inventory and manage all aspects of material and purchase management both quickly and easily is hugely important and can significantly minimise downtime.

-Click here to find out more about Rusada’s MRO software solutions or call for a consultation.
+Find out more about Rusada’s MRO software solutions below...